AndySomogyi/mechanica/README.md

 * major bug fix in moving particles to different cells if cell has both periodic and bounce-back boundary conditions.
 * additional particle verify functions
+* bug fix in virial calculation with DPD potentials

 Version Alpha 1.0.20.1
 ----------------------